 Litplay offers a free trial of all features.
 Simply log in and make an account to begin.
 Subscribe for continual access.

 Do you want to self-insert into almost any franchise?
 Sonnet won't know the most obscure ones but you can prompt it in.
+Naturally, Sonnet is strongest at real-life events, it's excellent for alternative history.

-Powerful tone control in our system prompt – write in the style of Homer's Odyssey, Tolkein, the Bible, Shakespearian iambic pentameter (or anything you can think of).
+Powerful tone control in our system prompt – write in the style of Homer's Odyssey, Tolkien, the Bible, Shakespearian iambic pentameter (or anything you can think of).
 Pick tones like supernatural horror or epic fantasy.
 Instruct the AI to take special care with stellar phenomena or carefully consider the consequences of you manipulating Newton's laws.

 Humour too cringeworthy?
 Silliness too generic?
 Specify your desires exactly and enjoy fine control.
 You can change the system prompt ingame at any time ingame.